Author Groups

 Exclude “Staff”

-Parse.ly assigns the “Staff” author to any post or page where author data could not be found.
-It can also be explicitly attributed to posts and pages as a catch-all or generic author.
+Parse.ly assigns the “Staff” author to any post or page where we did not detect author metadata.
+You may also explicitly assign this name to posts and pages as a catch-all or generic author.
 By creating an Author Group that excludes “Staff,” you can filter for posts that have individual authors attributed.